Heating System Efficiency has a huge impact on heating costs and on the planet, the greater the efficiency the less the cost.

 Efficiency = Heat created at the required destination (P) * the running time / the energy used to create it

-The home heating system efficiency is inversely proportional to the energy used to create the heat.
+The home heating system efficiency is inversely proportional to the energy used to transfer the heat.

-Our Attic Heat Harvester systems use an efficient fan that consumes 80 watts, the flow rate achieved is very dependent on the system ducting length and straightness.
-The flow rate achieved at the Balerno installation, where the air path was long, tortuous and restricting was 1000cmf, the fan is capable of achieving a flow rate without restrictions of 3500cmf.
+The prototype Attic Heat Harvester system in Balerno, Edinburgh, used a fan that consumed 90 watts, the flow rate achieved is very dependent on the system ducting length and straightness.
+The flow rate achieved at the Balerno installation, where the air path was long, tortuous and restricting was 1200cmf, the fan is capable of achieving a flow rate without restrictions of 2000cmf.